 The new night owl versus early bird debate centers not on bedtimes, but on when you take a shower.
-Where do you fall on the shower at night or in the morning spectrum?
+Where do you fall on the shower in the morning or at night spectrum?
 It seems as if there are a lot of strong feelings on either side with people who shower at night convinced that it helps them sleep and people who shower in the morning secure in the knowledge that it wakes them up and gets them moving.

 Most of the science, it seems, falls on the side of the shower at night camp for two main reasons: Cleaning your skin and helping you fall asleep faster.

 Dermatologists say that an evening shower is good for your skin because it cleans it before sleep.
-Basically, there’s always something in the air (dirt, germs, pollution) and the last thing you want to do is leave that on your skin while you go smush yourself into pillows and sheets for eight hours.
+Basically, there's always something in the air (dirt, germs, pollution, other grime) and the last thing you want to do is leave that on your skin while you go smush yourself into pillows and sheets for eight hours.

 Your body temperature tends to be highest during the day, when you're active.
 But as bedtime approaches, you start to feel sleepy and your body temperature drops.
 If you take a warm shower about an hour to 90 minutes before your bedtime, your temperature will rise briefly, then fall more quickly after you get out of the shower.
 That effect helps you go to sleep faster, so it's a good trick to try if you have a hard time falling asleep.